dndg/FinderOptaWatchdogTutorial/content.md

 ## Overview

-In this tutorial we are going to learn how to configure a watchdog timer on the Finder Opta, in order to detect malfunctions such as infinite loops, deadlocks and timeouts, and reboot the device.
+In this tutorial we are going to learn how to configure a watchdog timer on the Finder Opta, in order to reboot the device in case of malfunctions such as infinite loops, deadlocks and timeouts.

 ## Goals